Frequently Asked Questions

 Where can I find a list of early voting sites for upcoming elections?

 Early voting sites are approved by the Board 2-4 months prior to an election.
-As soon as early voting sites, dates, and times are finalized, they will be posted on the Board of Elections website at Upcoming Election Information.
+As soon as early voting sites, dates, and times are finalized, they will be posted on the Board of Elections website at November 2024 Presidential Election Early Voting Locations and Schedule.

 Who can vote at an early voting site?